themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 They decide which sources matter, which claims are credible, which facts belong in memory, which contradictions can be ignored, and which conclusion should be handed to a human as if it were reality.

 That means belief formation itself has become part of the attack surface.
-This is the domain of **epistemic security**.
+I think of this as **epistemic security**.

 Epistemic security is the discipline of protecting how a system knows what it knows.
 It is concerned with provenance, evidence, uncertainty, source integrity, memory hygiene, and the human ability to verify important claims.